-This will help you build a bigger picture before we look at how many emotions there are and how they form the wheel of emotions.
+This will help you build a bigger picture on not only the emotional response but also the physical response. before we look at how many emotions there are and how they form the wheel of emotions.
 Those topics will be coming up in module 3 and 4.
-But first this:

-The purpose of the different types of emotion is to add colour, depth and context to your experience of reality.
-Which suggests that positive types of emotion arouse the positive internal responses to the external sensory cue's, or stimulus.
+The purpose of the positive types of emotion is to add colour, depth and context to your experience of reality.
+Which suggests that these types of emotion arouse positive internal responses to the external sensory cue's, or stimulus.
 That is to say, they provide some level of reward attributed to the stimulus.

 How about the smell of baking bread or a certain perfume?

-Your brain knows to reward you by firing the attraction signals.
+Your brain knows to reward you with these positive types of emotion by firing the attraction signals.
 Chemicals and hormones such as dopamine, serotonin, oxytocin and endorphins are released literally for your pleasure.

 Oxytocin is the “love hormone.”
 It is why mothers love their babies at childbirth.
 It is critical for initial breastfeeding the newborn, and strong mother-child bonding.
 Oxytocin is believed to promote trust, empathy, and bonding in relationships too.

-Oxytocin levels generally increase with physical affection like kissing, touching, hugging, and sex.
+Oxytocin levels generally increase with physical affection like kissing, touching, hugging, and intimacy.
 Studies have shown that couples who are more physically affectionate with each other are more likely to stay together.

 To bring all this together, positive types of emotion are how you recognise the reward producing activities.